Context Propagation

 Why Context Matters

-- Trace continuity: Spans from the same request appear disconnected.
+- Trace continuity: Spans from the same request appear disconnected, making timeline debugging impossible.

 |---|---|---|